 Slow Art Day invites people all over the world to visit local museums and look at art slowly.
 Participants spend about ten minutes looking at a single work of art and then discuss it with fellow participants.
 That’s it.
 Simple by design, the goal is to look closely, make observations, and share your responses.
 Please join us and slowly explore works in the Ringling collection with friends, museum staff, volunteers, and other visitors!

-On April 8 Ringling docents will be stationed in front of four paintings to help facilitate your slow looking.
+On April 14, 11:00 AM - 2:00 PM, Ringling volunteer docents will be stationed at five different locations, listed below, to help facilitate your slow looking.
 Feel free to stop by these works at any point during your visit.
 You might be surprised at how much you can discover when you take the time to see it!